snowdriftcoop/snowdrift/README.md

 The Snowdrift.coop site uses the [Yesod web framework](http://www.yesodweb.com/)

-Yesod uses the Haskell programming language alongside its [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates), which is a simple indendation-based way to code HTML/CSS/JS without the need for closing tags or bracketing.
+Yesod uses the Haskell programming language alongside its [Shakespearean Templates](http://www.yesodweb.com/book/shakespearean-templates) which generate HTML/CSS/JS using indentation with no need for closing tags or bracketing.

 * For learning Haskell, check out the Free/Libre/Open [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell), which also has links to additional gratis resources.
 * Stack Overflow user discussions are FLO (CC-BY-SA), and there are tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)